-Female hormones, namely estrogen and progesterone, fluctuate across a naturally occurring menstrual cycle in eumennorheic (normal or regular menstruation) women.
+Female hormones, namely estrogen, and progesterone, fluctuate across a naturally occurring menstrual cycle in eumenorrheic (normal or regular menstruation) women.
 These hormones have an influence on other physiological systems, other than reproductive purposes, and their actions have been the focus of many research studies to find the potential effects on exercise performance.
 Decades of research have concluded that there is considerable variation in the findings of the literature most reportedly influenced by inter-subject variability.
 Which means – everyone is different!
 Gold medals have been won and records have been set amongst women during every phase of mensuration; thus, a typical menstrual cycle does not seem to have negative effects on performance.

 Female endurance athletes may need to adjust training and/or competition with their menstrual cycle especially in hot, humid environments.
-The mid-luteal phase has a potential negative effect on prolonged exercise performance through elevated body temperature and potentially increased cardiovascular strain.
+The mid-luteal phase has a potentially negative effect on prolonged exercise performance through elevated body temperature and potentially increased cardiovascular strain.
 The mid-luteal phase is evidenced by a sharp rise in body temperature marking ovulation, due to the influence progesterone has on thermoregulation.

 Weight fluctuation is another worrisome physiological characteristic of the menstrual cycle that may have implications for women who compete in a weight class or aesthetic sport.
 The greatest fluctuation in weight occurs in the premenstrual phase leading up to menses.
 The increase in weight is associated with the effects of progesterone and estrogen which cause water retention.
-Water retention is a result from the increased glycogen storage because for every gram of glycogen stored, 2.7g of water is retained.
+Water retention is a result of the increased glycogen storage because, for every gram of glycogen stored, 2.7g of water is retained.
 Bodyweight can fluctuate up to 0.7kg (1.55lbs) during this phase.

-There is common trend among the evidence revealing a decrease in athletic performance during the premenstrual phase and beginning of menses.
+There is a common trend among the evidence revealing a decrease in athletic performance during the premenstrual phase and the beginning of menses.
 The psychological and physiological effects of dysmenorrhea (painful period) and PMS have shown a significant decrease in athletic performance in women who experience these symptoms more than others due to an increased perceived exertion.

 Physical symptoms of PMS include –